khrid/HES_644-1_MobileDev_RacletteDB/README.md

 ### Remove a cheese / shieling picture
 Long press on the picture while in edit mode

+### Edit a shieling location
+Long press on the marker, then move at wanted location

 # Project goals
 ## Initial scope
  - [x] User interface allowing to